 Inventory Assemblies Shows Incorrect COGS on Job Costing Reports

 Let’s say you have an insufficient quantity in stock.
 Later you have created an assembly that would cost different from the average cost.
-This will adjust the Inventory of the build transaction- COGS, which generally include the invoice.
+This will adjust the Inventory of the build transaction- COGS, which generally includes the invoice.
 The build transaction would not further allow entering the details related to customers.